DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-20-new-course-google-form.md

 - adding multiple locations
 - adding an accredited body
-- requesting a title (we can’t generate an ideal title to show them)
+- requesting a title (we cannot generate an ideal title to show them)

 Users expect a swift response from support, and to have their course available in Publish as soon as possible.
 We will have a 1 day SLA (service level agreement) to create new courses.